Skip to main content

 • Be an existing EDF customer

-• Or, join EDF on one of our standard tariffs
+• Or, join EDF on our Standard Variable tariff

-If you're already an EDF customer simply get a quote; you'll then be given an estimate which will depend on how much electricity you think you'll use during each of three time periods.
-You can then choose to join the trial if you're happy with your quote.
+If you're already an EDF customer, simply get a quote; you'll then be given an estimate which will depend on how much electricity you think you'll use during each of three time periods.
+You can then choose to join a FreePhase tariff if you're happy with your quote.

-If you're not yet an EDF customer you'll need to join one of our standard tariffs first.
-Find out more about how to switch energy supplier.
+If you're not yet an EDF customer, you'll need to join our Standard Variable tariff first.
+Find out more about how to switch energy suppliers.

 Prices change every day based on wholesale electricity costs for the next day.
 We use Nord Pool’s day-ahead market prices and apply a formula: